log4j - Overview

 Started in early 1996 as tracing API for the E.U.
 SEMPER (Secure Electronic Marketplace for Europe) project.

-After countless enhancements, several incarnations and much work that API has evolved to become log4j, a popular logging package for Java.
+After countless enhancements and several incarnations, the initial API has evolved to become log4j, a popular logging package for Java.

-The package is distributed under the Apache Software License, a fully-fledged open source license certified by the open source initiative.
+The package is distributed under the Apache Software License, a full-fledged open source license certified by the open source initiative.

-The latest log4j version, including full-source code, class files and documentation can be found at http://logging.apache.org/log4j/.
+The latest log4j version, including its full-source code, class files, and documentation can be found at http://logging.apache.org/log4j/.

 Logging behavior can be set at runtime using a configuration file.